hirefrank/www/content/announcing-nycsummerfilms.md

 @NYCSummerFilms tweets daily free summer movie showings in NYC.
 The dataset includes more than a dozen venues and well over a hundred movies.

-The data available in the following calendar formats:
+The data is available in the following calendar formats:

 * [Google Calendar](http://hrfnk.tk/RWBH6u)
 * [iCalendar](http://hrfnk.tk/1n28wbQ)